Mocca-flames/church_backend_mvp/endpoints.md

 - `communication_id`: The ID of the communication to send.
 - `phone_numbers`: A list of phone numbers to send the message to.
 This parameter should be repeated for each phone number.
 - `provider`: Optional.
-The SMS provider to use (e.g., 'twilio', 'africastalking', 'smsportal').
+The SMS provider to use (e.g., 'twilio', 'africastalking', 'smsportal', 'winsms', 'bulksms', 'clickatel').

 **Example using `curl`:**